CommonAccord/MarathonVC-Contractor-Agt/Orig.md

 2.5.sec=Contractor shall retain the right to perform services for others during the term of this Agreement.

+LawNote=Optional

-2.6.sec=[Contractor will determine the method, details, and means of performing the Services.
+2.6.sec=Contractor will determine the method, details, and means of performing the Services.
 The Company shall have no right to and shall not control the manner or determine the method of accomplishment of the Services, though it may define the Services to be performed.
-Such Services may be amended, from time-to-time, by the Parties by written agreement, signed by Contractor and the Company.]
+Such Services may be amended, from time-to-time, by the Parties by written agreement, signed by Contractor and the Company.

 2.7.sec=Contractor will, in the performance of Contractor’s duties hereunder, comply with all policies and procedures of the Company that are applicable to independent contractors and consultants, as communicated to Contractor from time to time.
 The Company reserves the right to change such policies and procedures on a prospective basis, at any time, effective upon reasonable notice to Contractor.